 - Add the gravel and stir until all the gravel is covered with the glue mixture.

-Step 6 – Scoop or spoon the gravel mixture into the plant container over the floral foam.
+Scoop or spoon the gravel mixture into the plant container over the floral foam.
 Fill almost to the top with a little room to spare.

-Step 7 – Insert the stem part of one or more of the fake succulents into the gravel.
+Insert the stem part of one or more of the fake succulents into the gravel.
 Pressing it down into the floral foam until it is inserted all the way in.
 Note: if the stem isn’t trimmed enough, pull the plant out and trim off some more of the stem.
 Then re-insert into the gravel.

-Step 8 – Hold the plant leaves out of the way with your hand and spoon on more of the gravel mixture until it looks filled to your liking.
+Hold the plant leaves out of the way with your hand and spoon on more of the gravel mixture until it looks filled to your liking.
 Let the glue dry almost completely, which in most cases with craft glue would be about an hour.

 Note about glue drips: If the planting container has drain holes, some of the glue mixture may drain out from the bottom during the drying time, even if you use the paper towel.
 I used a cookie sheet and aluminum foil to catch some of the drainage while I was assembling these.
-I then placed the planters on the cement ground to drain and dry the rest of the way.
-I also moved the containers about every 15 minutes, so that the containers wouldn’t glue themselves to the ground.
+Then, I placed the planters on the cement ground to drain and dry the rest of the way.
+Additionally, I moved the containers about every 15 minutes, so that the containers wouldn’t glue themselves to the ground.
 (When I made these, my glue mixture was thinned out with more water than what I mention here.
 I also did not line my planters with the paper towel.)

-Step 9 – Top off the gravel with more glue by squeezing it directly from the bottle onto the top of the stone in the planter.
+Top off the gravel with more glue by squeezing it directly from the bottle onto the top of the stone in the planter.
 This would be what the second bottle of glue is for.
 Doing this step will add extra hold to the gravel.
 Allow the glue to drain and dry, as mentioned above.